WhoIsJack/DySTrack/docs/source/usage/other_scopes.rst

-.. admonition:: Please share your work
+.. admonition:: Please share your amazing work!
     :class: note

     If you got all the way to this point and actually built DySTrack support